-(e) Imposing emission reduction commitments (annex II) without imposing emission limit values (annexes IV–XI) allows for more flexibility in achieving the emission reduction commitments (e.g., by also allowing non-technical measures to be valued, such as encouraging the replacement/phasing out of old plants), but the lack of underlying mandatory requirements can, in turn, make it more difficult to achieve the emission reduction commitments;
+(e) Imposing emission reduction commitments (Annex II) without imposing emission limit values (Annexes IV–XI) allows for more flexibility in achieving the emission reduction commitments (e.g., by also allowing non-technical measures to be valued, such as encouraging the replacement/phasing out of old plants), but the lack of underlying mandatory requirements can, in turn, make it more difficult to achieve the emission reduction commitments;

-(f) If it were decided to delete annexes IV–XI and rely solely on the BAT guidance documents, those documents would have to be thoroughly revised to clearly define the (most up-to-date) BATs and the emission levels that can be achieved with them, as well as their applicability;
+(f) If it were decided to delete Annexes IV–XI and rely solely on the BAT guidance documents, those documents would have to be thoroughly revised to clearly define the (most up-to-date) BATs and the emission levels that can be achieved with them, as well as their applicability.
+The degree/nature of revisions of the guidance document is dependent on the decision taken on what to do about the technical annexes;

-(g) Replacing annexes IV–XI with non-mandatory guidance documents would shift the focus of the Gothenburg Protocol solely to the emission reduction commitments, as the remaining basic obligation.
-For countries of Eastern Europe, the Caucasus and Central Asia and Western Balkan countries such commitments have not yet been calculated/set because the quality of their emission inventories is still insufficient.
-A transition to a Protocol retaining only annex II would require additional efforts to improve these countries’ emissions inventories.
+(g) Replacing Annexes IV–XI with non-mandatory guidance documents would shift the focus of the Gothenburg Protocol solely to the emission reduction commitments, as the remaining basic obligation (besides reporting).
+For countries of Eastern Europe, the Caucasus and Central Asia and Western Balkan countries such commitments have not yet been calculated/set.
+Although some improvements have been made the quality of the emission inventories for many is still insufficient.
+A transition to a Protocol retaining only annex II would require additional efforts to improve these countries’ emissions inventories, as they are a prerequisite for setting meaningful emission reduction commitments.

-Comprehensive revisions of Protocol text and annexes
+Approach 2(b) Comprehensive revisions of Protocol text and annexes

-30. The Gothenburg Protocol has a long history and is a well-known instrument within the community of stakeholders dealing with air pollution and beyond.
-Its added value is widely recognized, as demonstrated by the Convention’s long-term strategy.

-31. As a binding instrument, and through the shared ambition of its Parties, continuing with the Gothenburg Protocol would further help and motivate countries to adopt national measures and to further contribute to the highly valued science developed under the umbrella of the Convention (tools, methodologies, etc.).

-32. A comprehensive revision would allow for the consideration of further flexibilities to be included in the Protocol, such as an indication in the revised text of the Protocol that new measures and reporting provisions are not mandatory for new Parties.
+33. A comprehensive revision would allow for the option of committing to more ambitious emission reductions for those Parties that can do so (including updated emission reduction commitments on current pollutants, as well as new commitments for new pollutants), while also allowing for the consideration of further flexibilities to be included in the Protocol, such as an indication in the revised text of the Protocol that new measures and/or reporting provisions might not be mandatory for new Parties.
+This would allow for an increased ambition, but also provides the mechanism for new Parties to ratify the Protocol without leaving any country further behind.
 Alternatively a new Party at the time of ratification could “express its intention” to be a Party to the unamended version of the Protocol (compare with Vienna Convention on the Law of Treaties, art.
 40 (5)).

-33. This approach would allow for the technical annexes to be made non-mandatory for new Parties (current non-Parties).
-They could instead be used as advisory guidelines instead of obligations.
+34. Following this approach would for example allow for the technical annexes to be made non-mandatory for new Parties (current non-Parties).
+They could be used as advisory guidelines instead of obligations.
 This would allow the focus to be shifted slightly from obligations (emission limit values, emission reduction commitments) to benefits/policy targets (from “stick” to “carrot”).
 This could be used as an entry point that could generate greater political will and commitment from current non-Parties (e.g., air quality in major cities and its impact on health).

-34. Furthermore, the removal of the time limits for flexible mechanisms’ application from the text would become possible in a comprehensive review.
-Parties might wish to consider where this option would need to be accompanied by implementation action plans for each country to ensure eventual implementation of all delayed measures.
+35. Furthermore, the removal of the time limits for flexible mechanisms’ application from the text would become possible in a comprehensive revision, as well as adding new general flexibility provisions.
+Parties might wish to consider where this option would need to be accompanied by the “implementation action plans” for each country to ensure eventual implementation of all delayed measures.
+Allowing more flexibility may however give rise to several risks (creating undesired loopholes, lead to more diverging obligations, reducing level playing field and coherence, etc.);